AdobeDocs/commerce-php/src/pages/developer/components/clear-directories.md

 ---
 title: Directory and Cache Clearing | Commerce PHP Extensions
-description: Ensure that your ADobe Commerce and Magento Open Source code is functioning properly by routinely clearing specific directories and caches.
+description: Ensure that your Adobe Commerce and Magento Open Source code is functioning properly by routinely clearing specific directories and caches.
 ---

 # Directory and cache clearing